Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    - It translates the metadata in these streams such as SCTE-35 or SCTE-104 to timed metadata tracks.

-   - It performs a high quality ABR encoding in different bitrates with aligned switching points.
+   - It performs a high quality [=ABR=] encoding in different bitrates with aligned switching points.

    - It packages all media and timed text tracks as CMAF-compliant tracks and